- Log-in and Acknowledgement Procedure

 - Substantive Review (including Substantive Interaction and Interactive Review)

 - Timeline of Communication with 510(k) Submitters

-Premarket Notification (510(k)) submissions for medical devices are reviewed by FDA’s Center for Devices and Radiological Health (CDRH), specifically, by the Office of Device Evaluation (ODE) and the Office of In Vitro Diagnostics and Radiological Health (OIR).
-The Divisions in these offices are organized according to medical device specialties.
-510(k) submissions are reviewed by ODE and OIR staff, including biomedical engineers, physicians, microbiologists, chemists, and other scientific professionals.
+Premarket Notification (510(k)) submissions for medical devices are reviewed by FDA’s Center for Devices and Radiological Health (CDRH), specifically by the Office of Product Evaluation and Quality (OPEQ).
+There are 8 Offices of Health Technology (OHTs) within OPEQ that are organized according to medical device specialties.
+510(k) submissions are reviewed by OPEQ staff, including biomedical engineers, physicians, microbiologists, chemists, and other scientific professionals.

 A 510(k) submitter should submit one electronic copy or eCopy of its 510(k) to CDRH's or CBER’s Document Control Center (DCC).
 The current mailing address for CDRH’s DCC and a link to CBER’s DCC’s mailing address are provided on the eCopy Program for Medical Device Submissions webpage.

 When the DCC receives the 510(k) submission, it assigns the submission a unique control number.
 This number is commonly referred to as the "510(k) number," or "K number."
 The 510(k) number begins with the letter "K" followed by 6 digits.
 The first two digits designate the calendar year the submission was received; the last four digits represent the submission number for the year, starting with 0001 and increasing with each new submission.

 For example: the first 510(k) submission for the calendar year 2013 would be K130001.

 The DCC then conducts two verification checks to confirm that: